 The industry encompasses everything from employment consulting to career counselling, job redesign, learning and development, and remuneration – so when we say there’s plenty of opportunity, we mean it!

-And, once you’ve developed base knowledge in the industry, you can open your career up to specialising in niche areas such as OH&S and recruitment.
+And, once you’ve developed base knowledge in the industry, you can open your career up to specialising in niche areas such as Work Health and Safety (WHS) and recruitment.

 HR professionals also have great long-term job prospects – both in Australia and offshore!